Gabriel-Ernest

 "Gabriel-Ernest" is a 1909 short story by British writer H. H. Munro, better known as Saki.
-The story was included in The Westminster Gazette and appears in the collection Reginald in Russia published by Methuen & Co. in 1910.
+The story was included in The Westminster Gazette and appears in Munro's collection Reginald in Russia published by Methuen & Co. in 1910.

 Summary

 "Gabriel-Ernest" starts with a warning: "There is a wild beast in your woods..."
 As the story progresses, we learn from that Gabriel is indeed wild, feral – a werewolf in fact.
 The story uses the idea of lycanthropy as a metaphor for adolescence.
 The story's climax is when Gabriel is revealed to have taken a small child home from Sunday school.
 A pursuit ensues, but Gabriel and the child disappear near a river.
 The only items found are the clothes of Gabriel, and the two are never seen again.